seeratawan01/autocapture.js/README.md

 # AutoCapture.js

-A library to provide an easiest and most comprehensive way to automatically capture the user interactions on your site, from the moment of installation forward.
+A simple javascript library to provide an easiest and most comprehensive way to automatically capture the user interactions on the website, from the moment of installation forward.
 A single snippet grabs every click, touch, page-view, and fill — forever.

 ## Use Cases